KANSAS

 Leibniz-Centre General Linguistics (ZAS)

-The Leibniz-Centre General Linguistics (ZAS) is a non-university research centre located in the federal state of Berlin.
-The umbrella organization of ZAS is the association Geisteswissenschaftliche Zentren Berlin e.V.
+The Leibniz-Centre General Linguistics (ZAS) is a non-university research institute located in the federal state of Berlin.
+The sponsoring association is the Geisteswissenschaftliche Zentren Berlin e.V.
 (GWZ).
-Since January 2017 the Bund-Länder Commission has been supporting ZAS’s research as a member of the Leibniz-Association.

-In four research areas at ZAS, experts from all core areas of linguistics are currently working: Phonetics, Phonology, Morphology, Syntax, Lexicon, Semantics and Pragmatics as well as Child Language Acquisition.
+The diverse research team at ZAS is divided into four research areas, in which experts from many core areas of linguistics are active: phonetics, phonology, morphology, syntax, lexicon, semantics and pragmatics, as well as child language acquisition.
 Externally acquired third-party funded projects are attached to the four research areas.
-The concentration of active research in multiple linguistic sub-disciplines in a single institution is unique in Germany and facilitates a direct exchange of current research findings and methods.
+This concentration of active research in multiple linguistic sub-disciplines in a single institution is unique in Germany and facilitates a direct exchange of current research findings and methods.
 Numerous stays of visiting researchers and scholarship holders, national and international workshops and conferences provide important impulses for the scientific work at ZAS.

 Important Work and Services:

-ZAS can draw from expertise in monolingual and bilingual language acquisition accumulated over the past 20 years.
-Important fields of work in the research area Language Development and Multilingualism (FB II) are the development of discourse skills in pre- and elementary school age, the identification and detailed description of language development disorders and the opportunities and problems in multilingual language acquisition.
+ZAS can draw from expertise in monolingual and bilingual language acquisition accumulated over nearly 30 years.
+Important fields of work in the research area Language Development and Multilingualism (FB 2) are the development of discourse skills in pre- and elementary school age, the identification and detailed description of language development disorders and the opportunities and problems in multilingual language acquisition.
 ZAS has carried out studies on the acquisition of German in children speaking the most common migration languages in Germany (for example, Russian, Polish, Bulgarian, Turkish), some of them as longitudinal studies over the course of several years.

 ZAS develops language aptitude evaluations and instruments for the diagnosis and treatment of language development disorders as well as methods for supporting the acquisition of German that take the speaker’s knowledge of their native language into account.
-The Multilingual Assessment Instrument for Narratives (MAIN), developed at ZAS, is an instrument for testing the narrative abilities of children in currently 94 languages.
-It is used in more than 70 countries.
-It is used in more than 50 countries.
-Through the worldwide usage of the instrument a multinational MAIN-Network was formed, which is coordinated by ZAS.
+The Multilingual Assessment Instrument for Narratives (MAIN), developed at ZAS, is an instrument for testing the narrative abilities of children in over 100 languages.
+It is used in more than 60 countries.
+Through the worldwide usage of the instrument a multinational MAIN Network was formed, which is coordinated by ZAS.
 The Russian language proficiency test for multilingual children is a linguistically and psycholinguistically well-founded test for bilingual children of preschool and elementary school age, which is also applied worldwide.

 Created under the auspices of ZAS, “Das mehrsprachige Klassenzimmer” (The Multilingual Classroom) is designed for teachers in German schools who have immigrant students in their classes.
 It provides stimulating and easy-to-understand background information on creative ways to deal with multilingualism in the classroom.